Kiryat Shmona: Sports

-Kiryat Shmona is the smallest city in Israel with a top flight football club, Hapoel Ironi Kiryat Shmona.
-Formed by a merger of Hapoel Kiryat Shmona and Maccabi Kiryat Shmona in 2000, the club won promotion to the top division for the first time at the end of the 2006–07 season, and won the Israeli Premier League Championship in 2011–2012.
+While Kiryat Shmona is one of the smaller cities in Israel, the local football club, Hapoel Ironi Kiryat Shmona is a top flight.
+It was formed formed by a merger of Hapoel Kiryat Shmona and Maccabi Kiryat Shmona in 2000, the club won promotion to the top division for the first time at the end of the 2006–07 season, and won the Israeli Premier League Championship in 2011–2012.

 The town is home to one of the 14 Israel Tennis Centers (ITC).
 These Centers throughout Israel teach children life skills through tennis.
 The Centers are primarily funded through donations.
 The Israel Children's Centers in the United States, and the Canada Israel Children's Centres are largely responsible for the funding of the Tennis Centers, which strive to never turn a child away due to financial need.

 Transportation

 Kiryat Shmona is located at the junction of two major national highways, Highway 90 and Highway 99.
 Kiryat Shmona is located near the Northern terminus of the North-South Highway 90.
-Highway 90, "Israel's longest road", connects Eilat in the extreme south of the Country, running along Jordan Valley and the Dead Sea, running through the Occupied West Bank, to Kiryat Shmona in the northern extreme.
+Highway 90, "Israel's longest road", connects Eilat in the extreme south of the Country, running along Jordan Valley and the Dead Sea, running through the West Bank, to Kiryat Shmona in the northern extreme.
 The highway terminates about 8 km further north, at the Lebanese border at the town of Metula.
-Highway 99, Israel's northern-most East-West Highway, starts from Kiryat Shmona and travels East, into the occupied Golan.
-The highway passes the depopulated Syrian village of Banias, and connects to the occupied Druze Syrian town of Mas'ade.
+Highway 99, Israel's northern-most East-West Highway, starts from Kiryat Shmona and travels East, into the Golan Heights.
+The highway passes through Banias, and connects to the Druze town of Mas'ade.
 The highway also serves an important tourist function, as it provides access for Israelis to winter sport facilities at the slopes of Mount Hermon.

 The Egged Bus Company provides services along 26 inner city bus routes in Kiryat Shmona.
 Egged Bus Company, along with Nateev Express, connect Kiryat Shmona to the surrounding Jewish and Arab localities.
-"Golan Public Transport" connects Kiryat Shmona to Jewish and Syrian Arab localities in the occupied Golan Heights.
+"Golan Public Transport" connects Kiryat Shmona to Jewish and Druze localities in the Golan Heights.
 Egged Bus Company also provides long-distance services to cities such as Tel Aviv and Jerusalem in the center of the country.